signum-network/CIPs/SIP/sip-49.md

 In conclusion, the motivation behind introducing Liquidity Pool Smart Contracts as a standard on the Signum platform is driven by a combination of factors that collectively aim to strengthen the ecosystem.
 By addressing liquidity, reducing friction, empowering developers, enhancing security, promoting global accessibility, incentivizing growth, and solving the "sandwich problem," this SIP strives to make Signum an attractive hub for DeFi activities, fostering innovation and enriching the user experience.

-##  Java code for the SRC-45 contract
+##  Java code for the SRC-49 contract
-The Java code for the staking standard looks as follows:
+The Java code for the liquidity pool standard looks as follows:

 ```java
 package bt.dapps;